 Lighting accounts for about 20% of global building electricity consumption (approximately 7 EJ in 2013).
 The latest IEA scenarios show the total electricity savings potential in building lighting by 2030 could be equivalent to all the electricity consumed in Africa in 2013.
 (Sources: ETP 2015, WEO 2015 and IEA World Energy Statistics and Balances 2014)

-To achieve energy savings in lighting, the IEA recommends governments:
+To achieve energy savings in lighting, the IEA recommends that governments:

-- Require and promote improved lighting systems design and management by ensuring that building codes promote the use of natural light and include MEPS for lighting systems
+- Require and promote improved lighting systems design and management by ensuring that building codes encourage the use of natural light and include minimum energy performance standards (MEPS) for lighting systems.

 Phase Out of Incandescent Lamps – Implications for International Supply and Demand for Regulatory Compliant Lamps

 - Capturing the Multiple Benefits of Energy Efficiency

 - More Data, Less Energy

 - Energy Efficiency Indicators: Essentials for Policy Making